ZaneH/firetv-remote/README.md

 # FireTVRemote-Node :fire:
 A web app that can control your Amazon FireTV (Stick).
 Just startup Node, fill in your device's IP address and use your web browser as a remote.
-Be sure to have ADB enabled.
+Be sure to have ADB enabled on the FireTV.

 ##Keyboard bindings
 |Keyboard Button|Remote Button|